 Organisation’s aim: To protect areas throughout Paraguay, safeguarding varied habitats and species across the country.
 Guyra Paraguay’s work with local communities is very important to the organisation, as it is committed to creating a sustainable future for both wildlife and local people.

-Guyra Paraguay was formed by a group of individuals concerned about destruction of Paraguay's habitats; they resolved to create an organisation with the aim of preserving bird species in Paraguay.
-They chose to focus on birds as important indicators of overall biodiversity.
+In 1997 a group of individuals resolved to create an organisation, Guyra Paraguay, with the aim of preserving bird species in Paraguay.
+Concerned about the widespread destruction of Paraguay’s habitats, they chose to focus on birds as important indicators of overall biodiversity.

 Partnership with WLT

-Alberto Yanosky, Executive Director of Guyra Paraguay, visited the WLT office in 2004 to meet with John Burton (CEO) to discuss the possibility of working together on Paraguayan conservation initiatives.
-A partnership agreement was subsequently signed and in 2005 WLT raised funds to begin the first land purchase in the Chaco-Pantanal.
+Alberto Yanosky, Executive Director of Guyra Paraguay, visited the World Land Trust (WLT) office in 2004, meeting John Burton (CEO) to discuss the possibility of working together.
+WLT and Guyra signed a partnership agreement soon after, and in 2005 land purchase began in the Chaco-Pantanal.

-Guyra Paraguay help protect and manage over two and half million acres of threatened habitats throughout Paraguay.
-WLT was instrumental in helping them achieve this and is now supporting their efforts through the Keepers of the Wild appeal, putting more reserve rangers in the field to help safeguard this vast area.
+Guyra Paraguay now helps protect and manage over two and half million acres of threatened habitats throughout Paraguay.
+WLT supports their efforts through the Keepers of the Wild appeal, putting more reserve rangers in the field to help safeguard this vast area.

-WLT and Guyra Paraguay are working in collaboration to develop an innovative REDD+ project to help tackle the country’s large-scale deforestation.
+WLT and Guyra Paraguay continue to work together to develop an innovative REDD+ project with the aim of tackling the country’s large-scale deforestation.

 Other projects and activities